GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Longsword
 A longsword with a reach of 1.5 yards.
 It can be wielded with two hands to be treated as a greatsword.
 Upon a critical hit, *you may treat it as also inflicting a critical hit of a fire attack*.
 When you press attack with this weapon, *you may also inflict a fire attack against the foe.
 If you do, you may choose to give that fire attack the advantage instead of the weapon attack*.

+**Aeon Sting**, (*unique*)
+$25,000, 3.75 lb.
+Longsword
+A beautifully crafted sword with fine balance for its length.
+You may wield this sword with two hands.
+If you do, you may treat the range as 4 feet.
+A larger creature simply treats it as an appropriately sized longsword with a range of 4 feet. *You may roll a d4 when you attack.
+If you do, you take on spell sickness equal to the result and gain a bonus to equal to the result for the purpose of determining a critical hit.
+When the attack of this weapon would be a critical hit, you may treat it as a single type of attack of your choice*.

 **Banta's Staff** (*unique*)
 $4,800,  2 lbs.
 Staff